BlueOS-community/Deploy-BlueOS-Extension/README.md

 ```

 You may also wish to define some [GitHub Action Variables](https://docs.github.com/en/actions/learn-github-actions/variables), which can be modified later / by repository forkers without needing to change the action file.
 The [QuickStart-Python-Extension](https://github.com/BlueOS-Community/QuickStart-Python-Extension/blob/main/.github/workflows/deploy.yml) is an example of this.

+## Outputs

+Built images are pushed to Docker Hub, tagged with:
+- the code repository branch name (when triggered by a code push), or
+- the name of the GitHub tag (when triggered by the creation of a GitHub release), **and**
+- `latest`, if the initial image tag is [SemVer](https://semver.org/)-compliant (to reflect that it is the most recently released version)